WorksApplications/elasticsearch-sudachi/README.md

 # What's new?

+- version 2.0.0
+    - New mode `split_mode` was added
+    - New filter `sudachi_split` was added instead of `mode`
+    - `mode` was deperecated
+    - Upgrade Sudachi morphological analyzer to 0.4.1
+    - Words containing periods are no longer split
+    - Fix a bug causing wrong offsets with `icu_normalizer`

 - version 1.3.2
-    - Upgrade sudachi morphological analyzer to 0.3.1
+    - Upgrade Sudachi morphological analyzer to 0.3.1

 - version 1.3.1
-    - Upgrade sudachi morphological analyzer to 0.3.0
+    - Upgrade Sudachi morphological analyzer to 0.3.0
     - Minor bug fix

 - version 1.3.0
-    - Upgrade sudachi morphological analyzer to 0.2.0
+    - Upgrade Sudachi morphological analyzer to 0.2.0
-    - Import sudachi from maven central repository
+    - Import Sudachi from maven central repository
     - Minor bug fix

 - version 1.2.0
-    - Upgrading sudachi morphological analyzer to 0.2.0-SNAPSHOT
+    - Upgrading Sudachi morphological analyzer to 0.2.0-SNAPSHOT
     - New filter `sudachi_normalizedform` was added; see [sudachi_normalizedform](#sudachi_normalizedform)
     - Default normalization behavior was changed; neather baseform filter and normalziedform filter not applied
     - `sudachi_readingform` filter was changed with new romaji mappings based on MS-IME

 - version 1.1.0
     - `part-of-speech forward matching` is available on `stoptags`; see [sudachi_part_of_speech](#sudachi_part_of_speech)